otsmr/profuzz/profuzz_common/README.md

 Currently there are the following common implementations:

 - `Healthcheck`
     - `TcpHealthcheck`: This can be used when the target has listening TCP port.
+The health check uses the [pcat](https://crates.io/crates/pcap) crate to listen for the response, which requires having `libpcap-dev` installed on your system.
     - `DummyHealthcheck`: Always returns true.
 - `Mutable`
     - `EtherMutatorOwned`: Implements the mutation for various network packets.